Amsterdam (2022 film): Plot

-In 1918, Burt Berendsen is sent by his estranged wife's parents to fight in World War I. While stationed in France, Burt befriends African-American soldier Harold Woodman.
-After sustaining injuries in battle, Burt and Harold are nursed back to health by Valerie Bandenberg, an eccentric nurse who makes art out of shrapnel removed from the soldiers, whom they befriend as well.
+In 1918, a man named Burt Berendsen is sent by his estranged wife's parents to fight in World War I. While stationed in France, Burt befriends African-American soldier Harold Woodman.
+After sustaining injuries in battle, Burt and Harold are nursed back to health by nurse Valerie Bandenberg.

-After the end of the war, the three live together in Amsterdam and become close friends until Burt returns to New York City to be with his wife.
-Harold, who has fallen in love with Valerie and begun a tenuous romantic relationship with her, also departs to New York to fulfill his aspirations of becoming a lawyer.
+After the end of the war, the three live together in Amsterdam.
+Burt returns to New York City to be with his wife.
+Harold begins a romantic relationship with Valerie.
+Valerie, however, eventually abandons Harold, who also returns to New York.

-Fifteen years later, Burt has opened his own medical practice catering to veterans of the war, and still remains friends with Harold, who is now a lawyer.
-However, they have not heard from Valerie since they left Amsterdam.
-Harold asks Burt to perform an autopsy on Bill Meekins (a senator who served as the commander of their regiment during the war) at the behest of Meekins' daughter Elizabeth, who believes that he was murdered.
-Burt performs the autopsy with the help of medical examiner Irma St. Clair.
-The autopsy reveals a considerable amount of poison in Meekins' stomach; Burt and Irma theorize that this must have been his cause of death.
-Burt and Harold meet with Elizabeth to talk about the autopsy results, though she is suddenly killed when a hitman pushes her into traffic.
+Fifteen years later, Burt has opened his medical practice treating veterans of the war.
+Harold is now a lawyer, and they have not heard from Valerie since they left Amsterdam.
+Harold asks Burt to perform an autopsy on Bill Meekins (a senator who served as the commander of their regiment during the war) at the behest of Meekins's daughter Elizabeth, who believes that he was murdered during his recent trip to Europe.
+Aided by medical examiner Irma St. Clair, Burt performs the autopsy, which reveals poison in Meekins's stomach.
+Burt and Harold meet with Elizabeth to talk about the autopsy results, but she is soon killed when a hitman pushes her into traffic.
 The hitman frames Burt and Harold for her death, and they flee as the police arrive.

-Burt and Harold attempt to find out who had led Elizabeth to hire them in order to clear their names.
-This leads them to wealthy textile heir Tom Voze, his patronizing wife Libby, and Valerie (whose real surname was Voze), Tom's sister.
-They learn that Valerie was the one who convinced Elizabeth to hire them, knowing that they were trustworthy.
-Valerie is under constant supervision by Tom and Libby, who claim that she suffers from a nerve disease.
-Burt and Harold talk with Tom, who suggests they talk to General Gil Dillenbeck, a famous and decorated veteran who was friends with Meekins.
+Burt and Harold try to find out who told Elizabeth to hire them.
+This leads them to wealthy textile heir Tom Voze, his patronizing wife Libby, and Tom's sister Valerie (whose real surname is Voze).
+Valerie had persuaded Elizabeth to hire them, knowing that they were trustworthy.
+Valerie is under constant supervision by Tom and Libby, who claim that she suffers from a nerve disease and epilepsy.
+They were actually poisoning Valerie to keep her compliant.
+Burt and Harold talk with Tom, who suggests that they talk to General Gil Dillenbeck, a notable veteran who is friends with Meekins, to learn who accompanied Meekins on the trip (and might have poisoned him or be able to lead them to the person who did).